• Skip to primary navigation

 RELATED - Learn more about What is a Self Basted Turkey?

 First thing to know is that a lot of turkeys are self basted turkeys.
 In fact the majority of them are.
-If you buy the cheapest frozen turkey your grocery store offers is it going to be a self basted turkey.
+If you buy the cheapest frozen turkey your grocery store offers, it is going to be a self basted turkey.
 It's the way of the world.
 If you want to find one that isn't self basted, here are some options that I have found for you.

 Here is one I found at Kroger.